 Below are just some incidents where sprinklers have been activated in the event of a fire and protected against loss of life and damage to property.
 These reports confirm that automatic water-based sprinkler and mist systems can control a fire in residential and domestic properties.

-A sprinkler activation at a kitchen fire in Essex and at a fire in specialist housing in Scotland provide further powerful evidence of the effectiveness of sprinkler systems.
+A sprinkler activation at a kitchen fire in Essex and a fire in specialist housing in Scotland provide further powerful evidence of the effectiveness of sprinkler systems.

-In this month sprinklers have activated in the event of fire and protected the lives of people in a retirement block and residential building, protecting the lives of children, elderly and vulnerable people.
+In this month sprinklers have activated in the event of a fire and protected the lives of people in a retirement block and residential building, protecting the lives of children, elderly and vulnerable people.

-A fire in a utility room of a 12 story block of flats was extinguished by one sprinkler head in London.
+A fire in a utility room of a 12-story block of flats was extinguished by one sprinkler head in London.

-Fire crew attending a fire in a downstairs clock room found it to be completely extinguished by just one sprinkler head when they arrived limited fire, smoke and heat damage.
+Fire crew attending a fire in a downstairs clock room found it to be completely extinguished by just one sprinkler head when they arrived limited fire, smoke, and heat damage.

 No casualties were reported in a fire at a 6th floor flat in Birmingham following the activation of the sprinkler system which contained and